VirtoCommerce/vc-docs/platform/developer-guide/docs/Updating-Virto-Commerce-Based-Project/stable-releases.md

 The latest stable release has been installed.

-## Update to Latest Stable Release
+## Update to latest stable release

 To update to the latest stable release: